kyrim/make-my-ui/README.md

   A React UI Library built from scratch using Typescript and Styled Components.
 </p>

-<h3 style="color:red">🚧 This library is currently WIP and under construction and not ready for production.
-Please use at your own risk!</h3>
+<span style="color:red"> ⚠️ Warning: This library is currently WIP and under construction and not ready for production.
+Please use at your own risk!</span>

 ## Demo / Components

 https://kyrim.dev/make-my-ui

 ## Installation